 The Vermont Department of Agriculture operated a USDA equivalent state inspected mobile poultry unit for use by farmers in their state for several years.
 This unit consisted of a completely enclosed 8' x 36' trailer with separate kill and eviscerating rooms, tiny onboard bathroom and office for state inspectors (rarely if ever used), ice machine, onboard generator, and onboard propane tanks for the hot water and scalder.
 The unit was towed with an F-550 truck.
 Most of the equipment was purchased through Cornerstone Farm Ventures in Norwich, New York.
-99 The unit, valued at approximately \$93,000, was manufactured by Brothers Body & Equipment in Ohio and leased to a private operator under a two-year renewable contract with a buy-out option.
+The unit, valued at approximately \$93,000, was manufactured by Brothers Body & Equipment in Ohio and leased to a private operator under a two-year renewable contract with a buy-out option.
 The Vermont Department of Natural Resources granted a variance so that the mobile unit could manage wastewater when on-farm as a farm operation.
 Farmers rented the unit and the operator's services.
 The operator could process 100 birds per day.
-However, the unit was designed to employ two people processing 200 birds per day.